anaibol/awesome-serverless/README.md

 ## Scheduling

-* [Hookless](https://hookless.co) - Schedule one time or recurring webhook triggers.
-Self-hosted or SaaS.
 * [Posthook](https://posthook.io/) - Run code only when you need to by scheduling webhooks for later.
 Set up workflows from your functions and run them on a repeating schedule.

 ## Email sending, subscriptions and newsletters